alekhaya99/Deep-Learning/README.md

 # Deep-Learning
-This repo contains all the things realted to DL
+This repo contains all the things realted to Deep Learning including Neural Networks